 The United States has continued to play a key role in the NATO Partnership for Peace (PfP) program.
-The Agreement Among the States Parties to the North Atlantic Treaty and the other

-States Participating in the Partnership for Peace regarding the Status of their Forces (the PfP SOFA opened for signature in Brussels June 19, 1995) recognizes status protections and authorizations that enable the forces of countries participating in the PfP program to be present in the territories of other participating States, and to join in combined exercises and training.
+The Agreement Among the States Parties to the North Atlantic Treaty and the other States Participating in the Partnership for Peace regarding the Status of their Forces (the PfP SOFA opened for signature in Brussels June 19, 1995) recognizes status protections and authorizations that enable the forces of countries participating in the PfP program to be present in the territories of other participating States, and to join in combined exercises and training.
 Other agreements to be specially noted include the SOFAs under the Dayton Peace Accords between NATO and Bosnia and Herzegovina, which contain provisions prescribing the status of NATO personnel who are supporting the ongoing peacekeeping missions in Bosnia and Herzegovina.
 In regard to Kosovo, the NATO-led Kosovo Force (KFOR) was established by UNSCR 1244 to provide, inter alia, for the establishment of a safe and secure environment in Kosovo.
-The United Nations Mission in Kosovo (UNMIK), created pursuant to UNSCR 1244 to provide an interim administration for Kosovo, promulgated UNMIK Regulation 2000/47, prescribing the status and privileges and immunities of KFOR and its personnel.
+The United Nations Mission in Kosovo, promulgated UNMIK Regulation 2000/47, prescribing the status and privileges and immunities of KFOR and its personnel.